ladjs/dotenv-parse-variables/Readme.md

   BLEEP: 'false',
   // NOTE: only the `true*` above was opted out through the use of an asterisk
   PING: [ 'ping', 'true', 2, 100 ],
-  // NOTE: this was not parsed because the string was between double bacticks
+  // NOTE: this was not parsed because the string was between bacticks
   PONG: 'some,thing,that,goes,wow'
 }
 ```

 If your configuration line ends in `*` it will not be parsed by this package, which allows you to keep values as the `String` variable type if needed.
-Also when you encapsulate a value between double bacticks e.g. ``value``, the value won't be parsed and it will return as a `String` variable.
+Also when you encapsulate a value between bacticks e.g. \`value\`, the value won't be parsed and it will return as a `String` variable.
 This can be used in situations where you for example have a ',' inside your string and it should not be parsed as an array.

 ## Install